DeterminateSystems/demo/README.md

 2. **Using `fh apply nixos ${var.flake_reference}`**:
    - **Single Command Application**: The `fh apply nixos` command resolves and applies the NixOS configuration in one step.
 This command fetches the pre-evaluated NixOS closure referenced by `${var.flake_reference}` and applies it to the system.
    - **Efficiency**: Since the closure is pre-evaluated, the command does not need to perform the evaluation and build steps on the deployment target.
 This reduces the time and computational resources required for deployment.
-   - **Consistency**: Applying a pre-evaluated closure ensures that the exact same configuration is deployed every time, leading to consistent and predictable system states.

 ## GitHub actions workflow